Racial views of Donald Trump: Civil rights

+Posting video depicting the Obamas as apes

+In February 2026, Trump received criticism for posting a racist video depicting Barack and Michelle Obama as apes dancing in a jungle.
+The White House defended the videos and described the reaction as "fake outrage".
+The video elicited bipartisan condemnation, and Trump took it down several hours later.
+Trump declined to apologize for posting the video, stating "I didn't make a mistake".
+The Trump administration later blamed a staffer for the post.
+A week later, Press Secretary Karoline Leavitt stated that all posts on Truth Social were "straight from the horse's mouth", directly contradicting claims made earlier that a staffer had "erroneously made the post".
+It was later revealed that the video had been posted by his close assistant Natalie Harp.

 Impact

 Donald Trump has been accused of "inflaming racial, ethnic and religious tensions across the United States."
 The Southern Poverty Law Center recorded 867 "hate incidents" in the 10 days after the 2016 presidential election, a phenomenon it partly blamed on Trump's rhetoric.
 They consider the actual number of incidents to be much higher because most hate crimes go unreported.
 SPLC president J. Richard Cohen blamed the recent surge on the divisive language used by Trump throughout his campaign.
 In a statement he said: "Mr Trump claims he's surprised his election has unleashed a barrage of hate across the country.
 But he shouldn't be.
 It's the predictable result of the campaign he waged."

 In 2016, US attorney general Loretta Lynch said that FBI statistics for 2015 showed a 67% increase in hate crimes against Muslim Americans; hate crimes against Jews, African Americans, and LGBT individuals increased as well.
 Lynch reported a 6% overall increase, though she said the number could be higher because many incidents go unreported.
 In New York City the number of hate crimes increased 31.5% in the year from 2015 to 2016.
 Mayor Bill de Blasio commented, "A lot of us are very concerned that a lot of divisive speech was used during the campaign by the President-elect, and we do not yet know what the impact of that will be on our country."

 Between 2014 and 2018, the number of hate groups skyrocketed 30%, reaching 892 in 2015; 917 in 2016; 954 in 2017; and to a record number 1,020 in 2018.
 According to Mark Potok at the SPLC, Donald Trump's presidential campaign speeches "demonizing statements about Latinos and Muslims have electrified the radical right, leading to glowing endorsements from white nationalist leaders such as Jared Taylor and former Klansman David Duke".

 The Ku Klux Klan held a rally at the Charlottesville Unite the Right rally in 2017.
 Former grand wizard David Duke spoke calling the demonstrations a "turning point" saying, "We are going to fulfill the promises of Donald Trump.
 That's what we believed in.
 That's why we voted for Donald Trump, because he said he's going to take our country back."